Past Successful Applicants

 - Purchase new lane ropes and training equipment - $4978.38

-- Funding was sought to assist the club purchase new ropes and training equipment due to the current available equipment being sun damaged.
+- Funding was sought to assist the club purchase new ropes and training equipment due to the currently available equipment being sun-damaged.
 This equipment will assist the Club in the running of their club nights as well as their annual carnival.
-Many community members will benefit from these additions for example the schools in the area and the Learn to Swim classes.
+Many community members will benefit from these additions, for example, the schools in the area and the Learn to Swim classes.

 Prairie Jockey Club

 - Renovation of Secretary and Tote Room - $963.00

 - A new layer of cement on the existing floor, repairs to benchtops and insulation to cool rooms down.
 The local community and racegoers will benefit from these repairs and ensure a safe environment for Prairie's biggest event of the year.

 - Purchase of speakers for events - $1,384.00